#What if….we really decide to look for a fair and balanced human impact on the planet?

 The answer is not simple, but very complex instead.
 It is impossible to give a magic solution for each country anyway the ways to follow are clearly marked and defined by 3 macro-chapters.
 They respectively concern the 3 factors on which we can act: The Ecological Footprint, The Biocapacity and the Population.

 Today it’s the most followed path by society, in particular by both citizens and businesses, especially those that embrace CSR.
 It is often a bottom-top way, which starts from the civil and productive base on the trust of a rediscovered ethical spirit, to then give impulse and develop also institutional and political actions.
 Here we find the best expression of civil change.
 The solutions applicable in this area are many; just for supply examples you can take a look at the website I love clean San Diego what simple kind of actions, citizens, businesses and also institutions can take to reduce their impact on ecological footprint.
 These actions can be divided in

 - Quantitative: generally when it comes to reducing consumption (water, food, land, etc.), for instance when it exceed the real needs.

-- Qualitative: generally when it comes to changing one’s behaviour, for example directing it towards the purchase of less impacting products and services or rather towards a more efficient techniques of resources-management
+- Qualitative: generally when it comes to changing one’s behaviour; f.i. directing it towards the purchase of less impacting products and services or rather towards a more efficient techniques of resources-management.

 To start a positive route for acting on the Ecological Footprint I suggest to take a look in a fantastic tool developed by the Global Footprint Network: the Footprint Calculator.
 It will get you aware about your current lifestyle in terms of consumptions and consequent Footprint.